ZIB-IOL/Boscia.jl/docs/src/basics.md

 ### Tree state-dependent termination and evolving error

-We implement termination criteria in node processing to reduce iterations, prioritizing nodes with promising lower bounds.
+We implement different termination criteria in the node processing to reduce iterations, prioritizing nodes with promising lower bounds.
-An adaptive Frank-Wolfe gap criterion increases precision with depth in the branch-and-bound tree.
-Frank Wolfe's convex combinations of integer extreme points ensure valid dual bound, even with reduced precision runs.
+The dual bound provided by Frank-Wolfe is always valid, even if the dual gap is large.
+Thus, we solve nodes high in the tree, like the root node, with a coarse precision and increase the precision with which a node is solved depending on its depth in the tree.
-This approach balances efficiency and accuracy in solving optimization problems.we have Hybrid branching which couples strong branching and most infeasible branching.
+This approach balances efficiency and accuracy in solving optimization problems.
-Strong branching is very expensive to do for the whole tree and it's usually more beneficial to utilize strong branching only up to a certain depth.

 ### Warm-starting via the active set

+Many Frank-Wolfe variants provide a so-called active set, the convex combination of vertices representing the solution.
+This can be used to warm start the children nodes by partitioning the active set of the parent.

+### Branching

+As default, we use most-infeasible branching which has shown good performance for many problems.
+Also, implemented are strong branching and the so-called hybrid branching which performs strong branching until a specific depth and afterwards switches to most-infeasible.
+It should be noted that strong branching is only adviseable for problems with very cheap LMO.
+Otherwise, most-infeasible or hybrid branching with a shallow depth is to be preferred.

+### Dual fixing and tightening

+In subproblems where variables are at bounds, our approach utilizes convexity and primal solutions to tighten dual bounds effectively.
+Drawing from methods pioneered by Dantzig and extended in various contexts, we leverage Frank-Wolfe methods and FW gaps, adaptable to scenarios without explicit dual solutions, such as those involving MIP-based LMOs.
+We can also exploit strong convexity and sharpness to tighten the lowerbound of the tree.

 ## The Bounded Linear Minimization Oracles (BLMO)